tarunngusain08/System-Design/Reels.md

    - For global users, replicate hot video chunks across regions using secondary CDNs to reduce latency and ensure high availability.

 ---

-This approach further strengthens your design, ensuring that it’s robust, scalable, and user-friendly.
-Let me know if you'd like me to expand on specific parts! 🚀